aglorhythm/aglorhythm/README.md

 📚 I've learned mostly everything I know at home on my own : marketing, graphism, web development, e-commerce.
 No dedicated teachers, just books, documentations and YT videos :).
 I participated in distance learning from 2016 to 2018, during which I earned a degree in Communication and Marketing.  </br></br>
 🔭 My next playgrounds are located in the Devops and Cloud areas.

-* 🌍  I'm based in France, Paris
+* 🌍  I'm based in France, Paris.
+I lived in London, UK 🇬🇧 for 1 year.
 * 🖥️  See my [My first web app](http://famousinvogue.com) and [My second web app](http://signedmonyka.com)
 * 🧠  I'm learning Devops culture in [La Capsule's bootcamp](https://www.lacapsule.academy/program/devops-full-time)
 * 🤝  I'm open to collaborating on Projects related to fashion, social entrepreneurship, restaurants